NabilAidilreza/STARScraper/README.md

 ## Instructions

-Download your version of STARS Planner HTML and all 3 python files.
+Download your version of STARS Planner HTML (& your friends, if applicable) and all python files.

 Make sure all files are under the same directory.